probs-lab/flowprog/README.md

-# Procedural generation of material flow model
+# flowprog: procedural generation of material flow model

 The Python module in `src` defines a framework for building up mass flow models using Sympy constraints.

-Chemicals calculator is defined in `model`.